You are here

 UNITED Overseas Bank (UOB) posted a 7 per cent rise in net profit to S$916 million for the fourth quarter from a year ago, on the back of higher net interest income and a healthy loan growth, the bank announced on Friday morning before markets opened.

-Earnings per share for the quarter came in at 2.15 Singapore cents, up from 1.98 Singapore cents last year.
+Annualised earnings per share for the quarter came in at S$2.15, up from S$1.98 last year.

 For the three months ended Dec 31, net interest income rose 10 per cent to S$1.61 billion, led by a 11 per cent growth in loans.